-Figure 6 illustrates the relationship between the Application Manager, the P-CSCF and the PacketCable Multimedia Policy Server.
-Note also that the Application Manager shown here as a distinct function may be packaged along with a PacketCable Multimedia Policy Server or, alternatively, with a P-CSCF.
-Note a different P-CSCF policy interface, Gq, is used for GPRS access technology, as shown in the Figure 6.
+Figure 6 illustrates the relationship between the PacketCable Application Manager, the P-CSCF, and the PacketCable Multimedia Policy Server.
+Note also that the PacketCable Application Manager shown here as a distinct function may be packaged along with a PacketCable Multimedia Policy Server or, alternatively, with a P-CSCF.